circleci/circleci-docs/jekyll/_cci2/shell-best-practices.md

 Configuring CircleCI often requires writing shell scripts.
+While shell scripting can grant finer control over your build, it is a subtle art that can produce equally subtle errors.
-You can avoid commonly encountered errors by reviewing the best practices explained in this article.
+You can avoid many of these errors by reviewing the best practices explained in this article.